 3D printing and digital manufacturing.
-Is the future of design here?
+Is this the future of design?

 In the last years, the huge popularity of 3D printing and digital manufacturing and the great expectations it brought have caused mixed reactions in the design world.

 On one side, there are those looking at it at the “Holy Grail” that is going to positively change the future of designers forever.
-On the other side, there are those who deem it a frontal attack against craft skills and a human-oriented design.
+On the other side, some deem it a frontal attack against craft skills and human-oriented design.

 Whatever your opinion on it, the dream of a technology that could allow small design firms and designer-makers to create low-volume products in-house, without relying on external manufacturers and 3rd-party services, seems closer than ever.
-But, is it really so?
+But, is it so?

 To help our readers know what opportunities 3D printing (which “professionals” actually call addictive manufacturing) can offer today to designers and producers, we have prepared a short guide presenting its most popular technologies and what they can do to date.

 In brief, there are five main 3D digital manufacturing technologies available to small manufacturers and designer-makers, as of 2018.

-Even if they are not really 3D printing devices – since they use subtractive manufacturing while three-dimensional printing is always an additive manufacturing process – CNC milling machines are nevertheless one of the most popular solutions to digitally make limited-series and unique pieces.
-They consist usually of a 3, 4 or 5-axis milling device – driven by a PC and a CAM software – which “carves” three-dimensional objects from a solid block of various materials – plastic, wood, metal and so on, depending on the machine type and on the characteristics of the milling cutter.
+Even if they are not 3D printing devices – since they use subtractive manufacturing while three-dimensional printing is always an additive manufacturing process – CNC milling machines are nevertheless one of the most popular solutions to digitally make limited-series and unique pieces.
+They consist usually of a 3, 4 or 5-axis milling device – driven by a PC and a CAM software – which “carves” three-dimensional objects from a solid block of various materials – plastic, wood, metal and so on, depending on the machine type and the characteristics of the milling cutter.

 The main advantages of CNC Milling are that it can work a wide range of industry-grade materials preserving their typical mechanical properties and durability and that it is based on a well-known and reliable technology.